Tswana language

-Setswana is an official language of Botswana and South Africa.
+Tswana is an official language of South Africa and Zimbabwe.
 It is a lingua franca in Botswana and parts of South Africa, particularly North West Province.
 Tswana speaking ethnic groups are found in more than two provinces of South Africa, primarily in the North West, where about four million people speak the language.
-An urbanised variety, which is part slang and not the formal Setswana, is known as Pretoria Sotho, and is the principal unique language of the city of Pretoria.
+An urbanised variety is known as Pretoria Sotho, and is the principal unique language of the city of Pretoria.
 The three South African provinces with the most speakers are Gauteng (circa 11%), Northern Cape, and North West (over 70%).
 Until 1994, South African Tswana people were notionally citizens of Bophuthatswana, one of the bantustans of the apartheid regime.
-The Setswana language in the Northwest Province has variations in which it is spoken according to the ethnic groups found in the Tswana culture (Bakgatla, Barolong, Bakwena, Batlhaping, Bahurutshe, Bafokeng, Batlokwa, Bataung, and Bapo, among others); the written language remains the same.
+The Tswana language in the Northwest Province has variations in which it is spoken according to the ethnic groups found in the Tswana culture (Bakgatla, Barolong, Bakwena, Batlhaping, Bahurutshe, Bafokeng, Batlokwa, Bataung, and Batswapong, among others); the written language remains the same.
 A small number of speakers are also found in Zimbabwe (unknown number) and Namibia (about 10,000 people).